 - Heat the creamy broth through first, then lower the heat to medium-low.
 Then, start adding grated cheddar cheese one handful at a time as you stir slowly.

 - Add steamed broccoli and heavy whipping cream.
-Stir and let it cook for a few minutes.
+Stir and let it cook for just a couple of minutes over medium-low heat.
 Take off heat.